ItsyPetkov/DAG-WGAN/DAG-WGAN/README.md

 ## Examples
 Here are some basic examples to get you started:

-To get started with DAGAF just execute the following:
+To get started with DAG-WGAN just execute the following:
 ```bash
 python Main.py
 python Main.py -h # This line will give you all of the arguments of the model